Radu Grigorovici: Biography

 These works brought international fame to the Grigorovici group, and to its initiator the recognition as a founding mentor of a Romanian research school in this field.
 The results were disseminated at international conferences and summer schools, in synthesis articles and monographs, were quoted extensively and had the appreciation of physicists of Nevill Francis Mott level.
-Radu Grigorovici has been co-opted in the organizing committees of numerous international congresses, in the editorial boards of specialized journals (Journal of Non-Crystalline Solids, Thin Solid Films, Physica Status Solidi) and in the Semiconductor Commission of the International Union of Pure Physics and Applied (1969-1975).
+Grigorovici served on the organizing committees of numerous international congresses, in the editorial boards of specialized journals (Journal of Non-Crystalline Solids, Thin Solid Films, Physica Status Solidi), and in the Semiconductor Commission of the International Union of Pure Physics and Applied (1969–1975).

-He was elected as the full member of the Romanian Academy in 1990 (he was a corresponding member since 1963) and its vice-president (1990–1994).
-Concerned with the "truth of life and the truth of science", he actively engaged in the regeneration of the Academy in the years following the communist dictatorship.
+Elected corresponding member of the Romanian Academy in 1963, he became full member of the Academy in 1990, and served as its vice-president from 1990 to 1994.
+Concerned with the "truth of life and the truth of science", he actively engaged in the regeneration of the academy in the years following the communist dictatorship.
 He was an honorary member of the Academy of Sciences of Moldova and an honorary doctor of the University of Bucharest.
+In 2000, he was awarded the Order of the Star of Romania, Grand Officer class.

 Known for his nonconformism and critical spirit, Radu Grigorovici has attracted, throughout his life, the admiration or antipathy of many.
 An American colleague called him "a world-renowned scientist, a humanist and a musician."
 He had a permanent and intense interest in literature, history and the arts.
 After the dismemberment of the Soviet empire, he initiated a sustained dialogue with the Romanians of Bukovina; published, in bilingual Romanian/German edition, a volume of studies and documents about Bucovina.
 He was a fine musician who, after time devoted to physics, relaxed by playing his favorite pieces from the great repertoire on the piano.

-He died on August 1, 2008, in Bucharest.
+He died on August 1, 2008, in Bucharest, and was buried in the city's Bellu Cemetery.